molgenis/molgenis-emx2/apps/tailwind-components/README.md

 ### Icons

-Icons are rendered using @nuxt/icon, for usage details and options see: https://nuxt.com/modules/icon The custom (default) icons used in the component library are stored in the assets/icons folder
+Icons are rendered using @nuxt/icon, for usage details and options see: https://nuxt.com/modules/icon

+The custom icons used in the component library are stored in the assets/icons folder.
+When adding a new icon its suggested to use external icons libs as described in https://nuxt.com/modules/icon.
+Custom icons need to be added to the /assets/icons folder.
+Custom icons need to be svg and file name should be all lowercase kebab-case.
+In order to use custom icon without prefix in components library, include an alias in the app.config.ts file.

 ## Getting started